Namey/Burnett Preventive Medicine Writing Award

 Application Checklist | Submission Guidelines | Suggested Topics | Award Criteria | Application

 Sponsored by the ACOFP Foundation, with winners selected by the ACOFP Health & Wellness Committee, the Namey/Burnett Preventive Medicine Writing Award honors the memory of Joseph J. Namey, DO, FACOFP, and John H. Burnett, DO, FACOFP—dedicated advocates for osteopathic medicine—and recognizes the best preventive medicine blog posts submitted by osteopathic family medicine students and residents.
+Applications are now open.
+Applications are due by December 31.

 For your application to be considered by the ACOFP Health & Wellness Committee, the following items must be submitted: